Semianalytical Accretion-Tracer Emission: Forming Planets Are Intrinsically Faint: Summary and conclusion

 \section{Summary and conclusion}

 In the context of only a few accreting planets having been discovered so far despite several searches, we studied how a non-spherically-symmetric accretion geometry onto a forming planet could help explain the rarity of accretion-line detections.
-We developed a convenient approximation to the analytical multidimensional (2.5D) description of the gas flow onto an accreting gas giant forming in a PPD (\citealp{ulrich76}; \ab; \citealp{taylor24}).
-We extended this previous work by taking the exponential vertical stratification of the gas density at the Hill sphere and the possible cut-off of the equatorial inflow, due to the CPD, into account.
+We developed a convenient approximation to the analytical multidimensional (2.5D) description of the gas flow onto an accreting gas giant forming in a PPD (\citealp{ulrich76}; \citealp{ab22}; \citealp{taylor24}; \citealp{ab25}).
+We extended this previous work by taking into account the exponential vertical stratification of the gas density at the Hill sphere and the possible cut-off of the equatorial inflow, due to the CPD.
 This set-up remains limited because we consider azimuthally symmetric polar-plane dynamics as opposed to a complex 3D geometry.
 However, this set-up does attempt to capture the important consideration of angular momentum conservation.
+Also, the true 3D flow does not seem known anyway at the smallest scales close to the planetary surface, due for example to the smoothing of the gravitational potential \citep{m22Schock}.